me-box/databox-quickstart/README.md

 Databox composes of *data sources*, *data stores*, the *arbiter*, *drivers*, *apps* and *export service*.

-* A data source represents a data form either some physical hardware (such as a sensor, an IoT device in the home, e.g. Philips Hue Bulbs, smartplugs) or a cloud service (e.g. Twitter, Facebook, Gmail).
+* A data source represents data from either some physical hardware (such as a sensor, an IoT device in the home, e.g. Philips Hue Bulbs, smartplugs) or a cloud service (e.g. Twitter, Facebook, Gmail).

 * A driver is a piece of software that is installed on the databox to communicate with a specific device or service to create a set of data sources.

-* The arbiter is the keeper od permissions and the minter of tokens.
+* The arbiter is the keeper of permissions and the minter of tokens.
 The tokens minted by the arbiter can be independently verified and authenticated by the Data stores.
 Any component wishing to read or write data must present a valid token with the appropriate permissions.

-* Data stores are access controlled and audible database of data sources.
-They support structured and unstructured time-series data and a key value store.
+* Data stores are access controlled and auditable database of data sources.
+They support structured and unstructured time-series data and a key-value store.
 To access data in a store you must have a valid token from the arbiter.

 * Apps, are data processors they do not have direct access to drivers or the internet.
 All they know about is data sources they have access to.
 All apps have a manifest file, which sets out the data sources it will require access to.
 At install time, if the user accepts the details of the manifest, then the arbiter will set up the necessary permissions.
 Apps can also request permission to export data to an external service via the export service.

 * The export service allows apps to send data out of databox.
-Data that passes though it is logs and auditable by the user.
+Data that passes though it is logged and auditable by the user.

 All components in the databox run as docker containers, and it is the container managers job to pull, run and manage their life cycle containers.
 Communication between components is also tightly controlled by the databox network, which is beyond the scope of this guide.

 ## Writing a driver